simonjvardy/BI-Team-5/README.md

 ### Future Features ###

-- User accounts to store personal details securely.
+- User accounts to store personal details securely;
   - GDPR: Privacy and cookie policy statements.
-  - Sign up for marketing emails and special offers
+  - Sign up for marketing emails and special offers.
-- Include a shopping cart facility
+- Include a shopping cart facility;
-  - Use discount voucher codes in the shopping cart
+  - Use discount voucher codes in the shopping cart.

-- Bookmark the site quickly and easily to encourage repeat visitors
+- Bookmark the site quickly and easily to encourage repeat visitors;
+- The user should be able to get **directions** to the coffee shop from where they are located.

 ---